fybrik/fybrik/samples/multicluster-argocd/README.md

 ```

-Notice that the cluster information such as region and zone is different in the two applications.
+**Note** that the cluster information such as region and zone is different in the two applications.

 Finally, apply the applications to deploy Fybrik chart on the clusters: